lukemayo42/cybersecurity-final-projet/README.md

-# cybersecurity final project Lucas Mayo
+# Cybersecurity Final Project Lucas Mayo
 ## Description
 The first screen you will see is the login screen.
 If a user does not have an account, press the register button and they will go to a register screen.
 This screen will prompt the user to enter a username, password, and confirm password.
 The passwords must match in order to register.
 The passwords must also meet the follwing requirements:
 - length in between 8 and 25 characters